Retro-Rewind-Team/rr-assets/missing-tutorial-bounty-list.md

 ## Missing video tutorials
 - How to update USB Loader GX and install the USB Loader GX forwarder
-- How to use portable Dolphin with Wheel Wizard (!portable)
 - Play on iOS
 - Play with Riivolution and basic troubleshooting steps (pinned in #tech-support)